Cross-Referencing

 Next Steps

 Cross-references turn a collection of standalone reference pages into a connected web of documentation.
-Use %seealso for structured navigation, interlinks for inline mentions, and let code autolinks handle the rest automatically.
+Use %seealso for structured navigation, interlinks for inline mentions, code autolinks for the rest, and a project-level bibliography: to cite external work.

 • Writing Docstrings covers how to write effective docstrings that work well with cross-referencing